libtcod/python-tcod/README.rst

     import tcod as libtcod

 Guides and Tutorials for the original library should also work with this one.
-When possible, using PyPy will give the best performance, and is highly reccomended.
+When possible, using PyPy will give the best performance, and is highly recommended.

 ==============
  Requirements
 ==============
 * Python 2.7+, Python 3.3+, or PyPy
 * Windows, Linux, or Mac OS X
-* Supports all 32-bit and 64-bit platforms
 * Running on Linux requires the following packages: libsdl1.2
 * Installing on Linux or form source will require the following packages: python-cffi 1.1+